How to know if you’re starting menopause

 During a woman’s fertile life stage, the body produces oestrogen, progesterone, follicle-stimulating hormone (FSH) and luteinizing hormone (LH).

 As you approach perimenopause, the ovary’s output of oestrogen, FSH and progesterone fluctuates and leads to a gradual reduction of these hormones.
-These hormonal changes and declining ovarian function often cause changes to the menstrual cycle and a range of perimenopausal symptoms such as bloating, breast tenderness, hot flushes, night sweats and issues with mood, memory, and concentration.
+These hormonal changes can occur in your late 30s and early 40s, and the declining ovarian function often causes changes to the menstrual cycle and a range of perimenopausal symptoms, including bloating, breast tenderness, hot flushes, night sweats and issues with mood, memory, and concentration.

 How do you know you're starting perimenopause?

-Each woman experiences perimenopause differently, while some have few or no symptoms, others will suffer from debilitating symptoms.
+Each woman experiences perimenopause differently - while some have few or no symptoms, others will suffer from debilitating symptoms.
 As hormones shift during the years leading up to menopause, the frequency, intensity, combination, and duration of symptoms vary widely from one to another.
+The most common physical and worst mental symptoms of perimenopause include joint aches or pain, weight gain, insomnia, exhaustion, social anxiety, depression, feelings of worthlessness, and loneliness.

 5 signs and symptoms of perimenopause